 Where is the temporary shop?

-The souvenir shop on Russell Street has now been refurbished and re-opened; find out opening times here.
-There will be a smaller retail location on the Amphitheatre corridor that will open throughout the project in place of the main shop.
+The souvenir shop is on Russell Street; find out opening times here.
+There is a smaller retail location in the Main Entrance Foyer that is open throughout the project during performances.
 All items will still be available for purchase through our revamped online shop.

 Will there still be standing places?